bungle/lua-resty-session/README.md

 `session.cipher.rounds` can be used to slow-down the encryption key, and iv derivation.
 By default this is set to `1` (the fastest).
 This can be configured with Nginx `set $session_cipher_rounds 1;`.

+#### boolean session.check.ua

+`session.check.ua` is additional check to validate that the request was made with the same user-agen browser string as where the original cookie was delivered.
+This check is enabled by default.

+#### boolean session.check.addr

+`session.check.addr` is additional check to validate that the request was made from the same remote ip-address as where the original cookie was delivered.
+This check is disabled by default.

+#### boolean session.check.addr

+`session.check.scheme` is additional check to validate that the request was made using the same protocol as the one used when the original cookie was delivered.
+This check is enabled by default.

+#### Additional checks that are not configurable

+`lua-resty-session` will always check on TLS/SSL connection whether the cookie was send with the same `ssl_session_id` that was used when the cookie was originally delivered.

 ## Nginx Configuration Variables

 Here is a list of Nginx configuration variables that you can use to control `lua-resty-session`: